ikendoit/github-cli/README.md

 # GITHUB-CLI-ISSUES

+First, let us procrastinate: https://youtu.be/KXOu09r43nw

 What's going on in my github repo ?

-I am using cli, but too lazy to check github issues and prs, what should I do ?
+I am using cli, but too lazy to check github issues and prs in the browser, what should I do ?

 ## Quick Start